The LGBT Awareness For California Law Enforcement Course addresses the following five topics.

 The online course requires participants to engage with each other in online discussions.
 Learning activities are included throughout the course that mirror the face-to-face experience.
 Audio clips, videos, and web content provide the instruction and a final course quiz assesses learning.

-The Napa Valley Criminal Justice Training Center plans to make online classes available throughout every semester (fall, spring and summer).
+The Napa Valley Criminal Justice Training Center offers this California P.O.S.T. certified online class every semester (fall, spring and summer).

 Training For Trainers